Search Engine Optimization and Social Media Marketing Consultant, Blogger

 July 31, 2013

-India is called the “Sub Continent” because of its diversity in geography, society, language and its people.
+India is called the “Subcontinent” because of its diversity in geography, society, language, and people.
 India is now the home of 1.2 billion people and has become the largest democracy in the world.
-Being a secular country, India has given its people the right to practise different faiths and religious beliefs.
-But the social structure in India is too deep and complex to be changed overnight.
-One of the main aspects of society is that how we treat our women in India and elsewhere.
+Being a secular country, India has given its people the right to practice different faiths and religious beliefs.
+However, the social structure in India is too deep and complex to be changed overnight.
+One of the main aspects of society is how we treat our women in India and elsewhere.
 Nowadays I have been watching the news that more and more physical assaults on women are being committed in India.
 I wonder what is more true?
-The number of physical assaults on women is increasing day by day in India, women are getting out of their social deprivation and getting the courage to register complaints in police stations which they were afraid to do so in the past or the media in India itself is gaining the fast momentum and sensationalising all issues or the media in India has now become the face of India.
+The number of physical assaults on women is increasing day by day in India, women are getting out of their social deprivation and getting the courage to register complaints in police stations which they were afraid to do so in the past, or the media in India itself is gaining the fast momentum and sensationalising all issues or the media in India has now become the face of India.
 I think all are true but I don’t have any statistics to establish my view.
-But the point is that physical assaults on the women must be eliminated from the society of India at any cost.
-There are many social activists and intellectuals who are working in this regard but we the youth of India must take an oath to clean our society and everybody must take care of one another and make sure that these types of crimes never happen in India.
-I am sure that the govt. of India is also working on all legal and social aspects and their implementations to ensure the social security of the women in India.
+But the point is that physical assaults on women must be eliminated from the society of India at any cost.
+Many social activists and intellectuals are working in this regard but we the youth of India must take an oath to clean our society and everybody must take care of one another and make sure that these types of crimes never happen in India.
+I am sure that the govt. of India is also working on all legal and social aspects and their implementations to ensure the social security of women in India.

 Satyajit Ray: A true inspirational human being and my favourite writer cum movie director